The Medieval Institute at Western Michigan University awards:

 All students considered for admission to the M.A. program are considered for departmental financial aid.
 For returning students, the deadline for applications for assistantships for the following academic year is Febuary 15.
 Applicants must submit:

 - A résumé listing teaching, research, publishing, marketing and clerical experience.

 - If applying for a teaching assistantship, a narrative response to the following prompt: If you have taught before, write a 700- to 1000-word essay explaining your teaching philosophy and experience.
 If you have not taught, write a 500-word essay in which you imagine your own approach to teaching.

 Applicants must also arrange for two letters of reference from people at WMU who are familiar with their academic promise and achievement.
-Those letters should address the student's academic performance and suitability for college teaching and employment in a research or clerical position.
+Those letters, which should be sent to the director of the Medieval Institute—preferably by email, should address the student's academic performance and suitability for college teaching and employment in a research or clerical position.